 - Crisis management training is an area where one size does not fit all.

-- Look for training that is suitable for your organization’s size and industry.
+- Look for training that is suitable for the organization’s size and industry.

 - Different organizations should adopt different amounts of ICS structure, depending on their size and complexity.